“Knowing trees, I understand the meaning of patience. Knowing grass, I can appreciate persistence.”

-In 2003, Amazon launched Marketplace which is its third party e-commerce platform.
+Amazon launched Marketplace which is its third party e-commerce platform in late 2000.
 The Marketplace leverages Amazon’s fulfillment and logistics network as well as its platform to reach Amazon’s massive customer base, and Amazon continues to take a fee for each product sold.
 The difference to customers, however, is quite subtle.
 Amazon updated its website so that when a customer is searching for a product both the Amazon and Marketplace products are listed — the user doesn’t have to visit a specific store front or navigate tabs — Amazon gets a fee regardless of who the seller is.
 (To tell the difference while shopping, look for who “fulfills” the product).
 Marketplace is also unique in that Amazon chose to create a platform where it effectively compete against itself, as third party vendors may have the upperhand in terms of price.

 Today, Amazon Marketplace has over 6 million sellers and in 2018 had $175BN in retail sales (68% of Amazon’s total sales 5 times that of eBay, its closest US competitor).

 While Amazon is known as an innovative company, and Jeff Bezos as one who embraces failure and change, in order to arrive at Marketplace, Amazon had to be willing to constantly adjust its business model to find the right match for its strengths and its customer base.

 Innovation requires experimentation and constant iteration, and often a tremendous amount of time.
 If new businesses are judged quarter to quarter, some will definitely fail, and be thrown out.
 Patience and persistence are required in innovation.